-Much of the Group's business relies on the parent company's relationship with Toyota.
-This monocustomer strategy (which applies to much of the business other than that written through the Insure The Box brand in the UK) is the Group's most significant strategic risk, as according to our reverse stress testing exercise it is considered to be the risk that is most likely to render the business model unviable.
+A significant proportion of the Group's business relies on the parent company's relationship with Toyota.
+This mono-customer strategy (which applies to much of the business other than the UK) is the Group's most significant strategic risk, as according to our reverse stress testing exercise it is considered to be the risk that is most likely to render the business model unviable.
 While the Group has diversified its product base and its business lines the relationship with Toyota is likely to remain the largest single distribution channel for some time.
 This risk is mitigated by the close relationship at all levels with Toyota and in the medium-term by the diversification in our client base and distribution channels.